polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-with-presets.md

     ]
 ```

-You can view this file under `presets/`, we also have other files under that folder that we will see how we can use with this component.
+You can view this file under `presets/`, we also have other files under that folder that we will use with this component.

-If we try to execute this component, it will fail, since the container will have no way of resolving the file `model.py`.
+If we try to execute this component, it will fail, since the container cannot resolve the file `model.py`.

 We can additionally make this manifest fail fast at the CLI level, in other terms,
 we can prevent users from attempting to submit this file, wait for the operation to be scheduled,
-and then check the logs to find that the container is missing the code.
+and then check the logs to find out that the container is missing the code.
-Polyaxon's specification has a section called `template` that we can added to any polyaxonfile to prevent running it without proper initialization:
+Polyaxon's specification has a section called `template` that we can add to any polyaxonfile to prevent running it without proper initialization:

 ```yaml
 template: